 A criminal defense attorney can ensure that the prosecutor has not ignored evidence that is in your favor.
 Your defense attorney will gather evidence to support your defenses, possibly including a psychological evaluation, evidence showing the victim has a motive not to tell the truth or a history of not telling the truth, evidence of the victim’s mental state or tendency to fantasize or to form false memories, supporting medical evidence, and opinions and other evidence showing that you are innocent or committed only a lesser included offense.
 Therefore, you need to contact a criminal defense attorney to begin the defensive investigation as soon as possible.

 The legal consequences, as well as the natural social ramifications, of a sex offense conviction can be severe, daunting, and life-long.
 Punishments and other negative consequences may include sex-offender registration and online posting; stigma and ostracism; supervised probation or parole; incarceration, including the possibility of life in prison; high costs and fees; civil institutional commitment; community supervision, electronic monitoring or home confinement; restriction on military service; limits on the right to own firearms; negative impact on employment; loss of parental and adoption rights; restitution; polygraphs; psychological or substance-abuse counseling or treatment; medical or genetic testing; placement in a community residence for sex offenders; and in some situations even the death penalty.

-Given these possibilities, if you are facing sexual-offense charges in or around Centennial, Colarado, you need the experienced and aggressive defense of a skilled lawyer like one at O'Malley and Sawyer, LLC.
+Given these possibilities, if you are facing sexual-offense charges in or around Centennial, Colarado, you need the experienced and aggressive defense of a skilled lawyer like one at Sawyer Legal Group, LLC.